Updated on October 3rd, 2023

 1-Day Custody or "Book and Release"

 The code requires a mandatory 1 day in county jail.
-This can be satisfied with what is called a “book and release.”
-A book and release requires that the defendant go to the county jail on a scheduled day and time and go through the booking process into jail and then get released.
-The process usually takes about 3-4 hours and the defendant is never actually put into a jail cell.
+This can be satisfied with what is called a "book and release."
+A book and release require that the defendant go to the county jail on a scheduled day and time and go through the booking process into jail and then get released.
+The process usually takes about 3-4 hours and the defendant is never actually put into a San Diego county jail cell.

 3 Years Informal Probation